pdemeulenaer/FameClust/README.md

 - 1 and 10 are the first and last clusters analysed from the list (sometimes no need to analyse them all)
 - n00 is the metallicity of the grid used, here solar [-2.2=m22,...,-0.2=m02, then solar=n00, then +0.2=p02, step of 0.2]

+The InputFameClustNEW_WFC3_PHAT_ALL_new contains the path of the cluster data to analyse, the model grid, and others.
+It is important to adapt these paths to your system to make the code work.
+The grids of models for different metallicities can be given on request (write to me, pdemeulenaer@gmail.com)